-The CESNET CA assigns each entity a X.501 Distinguished Name (DN) which serves as a unique identifier of the entity.
+The CESNET CA assigns each entity a non-empty X.501 Distinguished Name (DN) which serves as a unique identifier of the entity.
 The DN is inserted in the subject field of the certificate(s) issued to the entity.
-The DN MUST be a non-empty printableString.

-All end-entity subject DNs SHALL start with an invariable part identifying the issuing CA (dc=cesnet-ca, dc=cz).
+All end-entity subject DNs SHALL start with an invariable part identifying the issuing CA (dc=ccsnet-ca, dc=cz).
 The subsequent variable part MAY consist of the following attributes: